Configure Multi-Geo support for Fabric Premium

 View capacity regions

 In the Admin portal, you can view all the capacities for your tenant and the regions where they're currently located.

 If you need to change the region for existing content, you have two options:

 - Create a second capacity and move workspaces.
 Free users won't experience any downtime as long as the tenant has spare v-cores.

 - If creating a second capacity isn't an option, you can temporarily move the content back to shared capacity from Premium.
 You don't need extra v-cores, but free users will experience some downtime.

 You can take workspaces out of Multi-Geo capacity in one of two ways:

 - Delete the current capacity where the workspace is located.
 This action moves the workspace back to shared capacity in the home region.

 - Migrate individual workspaces back to Premium capacity located in the home tenant.

-Large-storage format datasets shouldn't be moved from the region where they were created.
-Reports based on a large-format dataset won't be able to load the dataset and return a Cannot load model error.
-Move the large-storage format dataset back to its original region to make it available again.
+Large-storage format semantic models shouldn't be moved from the region where they were created.
+Reports based on a large-format semantic model won't be able to load the semantic model and return a Cannot load model error.
+Move the large-storage format semantic model back to its original region to make it available again.